Locations:

 How is esotropia diagnosed?

-• Refraction (checking your eyes with a series of corrective lenses to measure how they focus light).
-Children don’t have to be able to give verbal feedback for these tests.
+• Refraction test, which tests your eyes with corrective lenses to measure how they focus light.

-• Examination after dilation (widening) of your pupils to determine the health of internal eye structures.
+• Pupil dilation (widening) test, which determines the health of your internal eye structures.

 Management and Treatment